Maxsy/emoji-deets/README.md

 ## Example usage
 Here are some examples of how you can use this package:
 ```
-import emojiiCheck from 'emojii-deets'
+import emojiCheck from 'emoji-deets'

-console.log(emojiiCheck('🚀').sentimentScore)   // returns sentiment of passed emojii
+console.log(emojiCheck('🚀').sentimentScore)   // returns sentiment of passed emoji
-console.log(emojiiCheck('🚀'))                  // returns an object with all the details
+console.log(emojiCheck('🚀'))                  // returns an object with all the details
 ```
 ## Contributing
 If you want to contribute to this package, please follow these steps: